The Science Behind the World’s Only One-Hour Head Lice Treatment

 AirAllé was invented by a dad confronted with head lice.
 A University of Utah research team was studying bird lice and found that the lice struggled to survive in the arid desert climate and often died of dehydration.
 When the daughter of one of the researchers got head lice, and traditional treatments didn’t work, he turned the research team’s attention to finding a way to dehydrate head lice.
 The idea for AirAllé was born, and after 10 years of development and trials, the device was cleared by the FDA as a safe and effective treatment for head lice.

-To date, AirAllé has treated some 950,000 cases of head lice with a success rate better than 99 percent.
+To date, AirAllé has treated some 1 million cases of head lice with a success rate better than 99 percent.

 Lice Clinics of America – College Station, Tomball, and The Woodlands also offers a complete line of pesticide-free, home lice treatment and prevention products that are also guaranteed to be effective when used as directed.